lopaavol/nuclei_segmentation/README.md

 - Some other typical Python libraries such as numpy, skimage, imageio,...

 ## Installation
-Clone the repository, download the pre-trained weights, and rename either mrcnn_tf1 or mrcnn_tf2 to 'mrcnn' depending on the version of TensorFlow that is installed into your machine.
+Clone the repository, download the pre-trained weights, and rename either mrcnn_tf1 or mrcnn_tf2 to 'mrcnn' depending on the installed TensorFlow version.